 As noted in the Compensation Discussion and Analysis section of this proxy statement, the number of shares that may be earned by each named executive officer from threshold to maximum is determined at the beginning of the performance period based upon the price of our common stock at the date of grant of the performance share LTIA.
 Therefore, the value of the award at the end of the performance period will depend not only upon the level at which the performance goals have been achieved but will also depend on the price of our common stock at the end of the performance period when the shares of common stock are actually issued to the participants.
-As a result, a substantial portion of the value of the potential awards as of the end of fiscal 2012 set forth in the last column of this table is attributable to the 93.7% increase in our stock price from the date of grant of the 2011 to 2013 LTIAs through the end of fiscal 2012, and the 17.1% increase in our stock price from the date of grant of the 2012 to 2014 LTIAs through the end of fiscal 2012.
+As a result, a substantial portion of the value of the potential awards as of the end of fiscal 2016 set forth in the last column of this table is attributable to the 58% increase in our stock price from the date of grant of the 2015 to 2017 performance share LTIAs through the end of fiscal 2016, and the 29% increase in our stock price from the date of grant of the 2016 to 2018 performance share LTIAs through the end of fiscal 2016.

-Option Exercises and Stock Vested in Fiscal 2012
+Option Exercises and Stock Vested in Fiscal 2016

-The following table provides information on the value of stock awards that vested during fiscal 2012 for each of our named executive officers.
-None of our named executive officers held any stock
+The following table provides information on the value of stock awards that vested during fiscal 2016 for each of our named executive officers.
+No stock options vested and none of our named executive officers held any vested stock options during fiscal 2016.
+Therefore, no stock options were exercised by our named executive officers during fiscal 2016.